Degree Requirements and Graduation

 - Complete the program within the appropriate time limit.

-Students will be certified for graduation based on completion of the degree requirements in force in the catalog under which they were admitted to the College in matriculated status, unless otherwise noted.
-Requests to change to a subsequent catalog must be submitted in writing to the Registrar’s Office.
+Students will be certified for graduation based on completion of the degree requirements in force in the catalog under which they were admitted to the University in matriculated status, unless otherwise noted.
+Requests to change to a subsequent catalog must emailed to email@example.com.
 Graduate chairs have the discretion and authority to make course substitutions or modifications to ensure the integrity of their programs.

 Degree Completion Time Limit